ton-community/ton-docs/docs/v3/documentation/tvm/tvm-exit-codes.md

 ### 10: Dictionary error {#10}

-In Tact, the `map<K, V>` type is an abstraction over the ["hash" map dictionaries of FunC](/v3/documentation/smart-contracts/func/docs/dictionaries#hashmap) and underlying [`HashmapE` type](/v3/documentation/data-formats/tlb/tl-b-types#hashmap) of [TL-B][tlb] and [TVM][tvm].
+In Tact, the `map<K, V>` type is an abstraction over the ["hash" map dictionaries of FunC](/v3/documentation/smart-contracts/func/docs/dictionaries#hash-map) and underlying [`HashmapE` type](/v3/documentation/data-formats/tlb/tl-b-types#hashmap) of [TL-B][tlb] and [TVM][tvm].

 If there is an incorrect manipulation of dictionaries, such as improper assumptions about their memory layout, an error with exit code 10 is thrown: `Dictionary error`.
-Note that Tact prevents you from getting this error unless you do [Fift and TVM assembly][fift] work yourself:
+Note that Tact prevents you from getting this error unless you do Fift and TVM assembly work yourself:

 ```tact
 /// Pre-computed Int to Int dictionary with two entries — 0: 0 and 1: 1